cert-manager/website/content/docs/contributing/featuregates.md

 - The person deploying cert-manager has to remember to set two cert-manager feature gates, one of the webhook one on the controller for the feature to function.
 Forgetting to set one of them might result in unexpected behavior

 - A user must remember to remove the alpha fields from their manifests when disabling a previously enabled API feature.
-Failing to do so might result in unexpected behavior- for example forgetting to remove feature gated field from a `Certificate` resource might result in failed renewals at some later point when cert-manager's controller will attempt to update the `Certificate` spec, but the webhook will reject the update due to the feature gated field being set
+Failing to do so might result in unexpected behavior- for example forgetting to remove feature gated field from a `Certificate` resource might result in failed renewals at some later point when cert-manager's controller will attempt to update the `Certificate` spec, but the webhook will reject the update due to the feature gated field being set.

 ### References